eswar-guptha/OminiFood_webPage/README.md

 - GRID
 - And Javascript

-### and this page is responsive it works all different divices
+### and this page is responsive it works well in all different divices

 ### Here is Demo : - [here click](https://eswarguptha-omnifood-webpage.netlify.app)